-To leave or not to leave, that is the question and the answer is yes, and no. Timing, type of leave, depth of beds and so much more dictate the benefit of leaf matter in your beds.
-Stiff hard leaves like those below take time to break down and should be thrown in your compost pile.
+To leave or not to leave, that is the question and the answer is yes, and no. Timing, type of leave, depth of beds and so and health of the plants dictate the benefit of leaf matter in your beds.
+Stiff hard leaves like those below take time to break down and should be cut back and thrown in your compost pile after the last freeze.

 In Central Texas one of the most popular trees are the Live Oaks and as beautiful and stately as they are in the landscape, they can also be a pain in the hiney when they decide to drop all million leaves over the course of a few days.
 It can be a tremendous amount of work to keep a lawn alive or beds from drowning in the ocean of leaves that drop.

-However, if you have smaller leaves like fruit trees , crepe myrtles, Spanish oaks or any soft leaved trees and plants, those can be worked right into the soil over the winter months.
+However, if you have healthy fruit trees, crepe myrtles, Red oaks or any soft leaved trees and plants, those can be worked right into the soil over the winter months.
 These leaves will decompose by the end of the season and be ready for planting in the spring.
 If your beds are void of mulch, spread the soft leaves across the tops of your beds and mulch over the top to cover.
-Water well and keep moist for about week or soil to encourage the microbes to get eating then you will be well on your way to better soil.
+Water well and keep moist for about a week or so to encourage the microbes to get eating, then you will be well on your way to better soil.
 Earth worms also love leaf matter as do other beneficials so they will be working for you while you’re snuggling through the winter.

 So don’t be in a big hurry to remove every little leaf from your yard.
 Your lawn may not appreciate being covered with leaves, but your beds will really benefit from it and so will the planet when they don’t end up in a land fill.
-Recycle, compost and regenerate those leaves into beautiful new soil when you can.
-If you have hard or waxy leaves create a compost pile to break them down so you can use them as compost at a later date and you will be creating a natural environment for your garden just like Mother Nature does.
+Rake, recycle, compost and regenerate those leaves into beautiful new soil when you can.
+If you have hard or waxy leaves, create a compost pile to break them down so you can use them as compost at a later date.
+You will be creating a natural environment for your garden just like Mother Nature does.